What types of dental implants are best for you?

 - Easy to Clean – Zirconia crowns and bridges can be cleaned with a toothbrush, just like natural teeth.

 With these advantages, many consider zirconia to be the highest quality material to use with dental implants.
 Our office would agree.
+There are, however, cost differences associated with more premium materials and patients are encouraged to learn more about the costs of dental implants as related to materials.

 The 5 Main Types of Dental Implant Treatments